claimchain/claimchain-simulations/README.md

 ### Producing the data

 #### Getting pre-computed data files
-You can either use the simulation reports and parsed Enron dataset files that we have produced, or you reproduce them yourself.
+You can either use the simulation reports and pre-processed Enron dataset files that we have produced, or you reproduce them yourself.
 You can download our data package from Zenodo (see the [data](data) folder), or by running ``make data``.

 #### Running simulations and parsing the dataset on your own

-##### Download and parse the dataset
+##### Download and process the dataset
 The simulations use the [Enron dataset](https://www.cs.cmu.edu/~./enron/) as the test load.
-Run ``make enron`` from the project root to download and parse the dataset to the ``data/enron/parsed`` directory.
+Run ``make enron`` from the project root to download and process the dataset to the ``data/enron/parsed`` directory.

 ##### Run the simulations
 To run the simulations from the paper, run ``make reports``.
 Mind that they can use up to 50 GB of RAM, and take upwards of 25 hours on an Intel Xeon E5 machine.
-The simulations generate reports containing various useful information.
-The reports are saved to the ``data/reports`` directory.
+The simulations generate reports containing various useful information, and are saved to the ``data/reports`` directory.

 ### Opening the notebooks